-The reliable shared file system that is easy to use, scales automatically and just works!
+The shared file system that scales automatically, with unlimited storage and zero maintenance.

 I’m honestly impressed.
 This is the convenience I’m looking for with a cloud storage solution.
 Lars-Erik S., Infrastructure Engineer at Spotify

 We need an easy and scalable filesystem for our web servers.
 We tried so many filesystem solutions and ended with ObjectiveFS.
 It fits our needs in terms of easy, scalable and performance.
 We also received really great support.
 Glen Lumanau, Head of Infrastructure at Kaskus

 Share files between EC2 instances from all regions with unlimited storage and good performance.
 Scale up and out your EC2 instances without any storage cluster maintenance.

 Scale your Drupal, WordPress, Magento, Moodle file assets between your web servers.
 Your web servers can concurrently read and write to our shared filesystem and updates are visible immediately to all your servers.
 Learn more